gquelch/gquelch.github.io/_posts/2020-06-21-Simplify-Executing-and-Sharing-Nuke-Scripts.md

 We don't need any if statements here, as this is being run initially when Nuke is launched.

-As above, these scripts contain an execute function, in this case it adds them to the Nuke Panel Meen, meaning I can call them whenever I need from the UI.
+As above, these scripts contain an execute function, in this case it adds them to the Nuke Panel menu, meaning I can call them whenever I need from the UI.

-Working this way can make you scripting and script sharing workflow much simpler, not only is it easier to import and run different scripts, but you only need to share a few lines of code with your teammates rather than emailing hundreds of lines of code around, which is easily lost and difficult to organise.
+Working this way can make you scripting and script sharing workflow much simpler, not only is it easier to import and run different scripts, but you only need to share a few lines of code with your teammates rather than emailing hundreds of lines of code around, which is easily lost and difficult to organize.

-You are also able to easily update the script, and won't have to re-send the entire thing again, so long as the file name doesn't change, their script for importing and reloading will continue to work
+You are also able to easily update the script, and won't have to re-send the entire thing repeatedly, so long as the file name doesn't change, the script for importing and reloading will continue to work.